denidya/Dendy-s-Portfolio/README.md

 # 🗺 Dendy's Portfolio
-Hi everyone, welcome to to my Portfolio!
-Here, i document all my project in data field.
+Hi everyone, welcome to my portfolio!
+This space serves as a living document of my journey and accomplishments in the data field.
+Dive into my projects, where I've utilized SQL and Python to unravel complex data challenges, identify critical user behaviors, and contribute to significant business improvements.

 ## 📚 Table of Content
 - [Data Analysis Research](#research-project)